Back to Blog

 Most compliance frameworks recommend re-screening your entire customer base at least monthly.
 The OFAC SDN list is updated multiple times per week, so someone who was clear at signup could be added to the list later.
 Use the Verifex batch endpoint with a cron job to automate this.

-Can I use the Verifex Node.js SDK in a serverless environment like AWS Lambda?
+Can I use the Verifex REST API in a serverless environment like AWS Lambda?

 Yes.
-The Verifex SDK is a lightweight HTTP client with no native dependencies.
-It works in any Node.js runtime including AWS Lambda, Vercel Functions, Cloudflare Workers, and Google Cloud Functions.
-Average response time is under 50ms, well within serverless timeout limits.
+The Verifex REST API uses standard HTTPS — it works in any Node.js runtime including AWS Lambda, Vercel Functions, Cloudflare Workers, and Google Cloud Functions.
+Node 18+ includes native fetch; for older runtimes use node-fetch.
+Average response time is under 500ms, well within serverless timeout limits.

 What happens if the Verifex API is down when my app tries to screen a user?